1903 The First World Series

 Dreyfuss and Killilea shook hands on the deal, and when both of their teams completed the regular season at the top of the standings, the “Championship of the United States”—or the World Series, as it would be called later—was on.

 The Pirates were a tortured team by October.
 Honus Wagner was suffering from a beat-up right leg.
 The pitching staff, managing all season with decreased talent, saw its problems magnify.
 Sam Leever’s arm was sore, reportedly as a result of some trapshooting on the side.
 More troubling was the story of Ed Doheny, the third man in the rotation.
-Having seen his career turn around since joining the Pirates in 1901, winning 34 of 46 decisions, Doheny grew mentally unstable—at one point he fled a Pirate game convinced he was being followed by “detectives”—and, shortly before season’s end, entered an insane asylum.
+Having seen his career turn around since joining the Pirates in 1901, winning 34 of 46 decisions, Doheny grew mentally unstable—at one point he fled from a game convinced he was being followed by “detectives”—and, shortly before season’s end, entered an insane asylum.
 He would remain there for the rest of his life.

 This forced Deacon Phillippe to become the Pirates’ pitching workhorse during the series.
 Throughout the best-of-nine set, Phillippe would be called upon to make five starts—taking advantage of travel days and two rain postponements—to pick up the slack of the otherwise burdened staff.

 Before a zealous, overflow crowd of 16,000 at Boston’s Huntington Grounds on October 1, the Pirates jumped on Cy Young with a two-out, four-run rally in the first inning, allowing Phillippe to coast to a 7-3 Game OneFrom the very beginning, the temptation of fixing worked its way into the World Series: Boston catcher Lou Criger reported to Ban Johnson before Game One that he was approached by a gambler.
 Curiously, Criger made two errors in the first inning. victory.
-In victory, Pirate outfielder Jimmy Sebring became a trivia answer for the ages when he hit the World Series’ first-ever home run.
+In victory, Pirates outfielder Jimmy Sebring became a trivia answer for the ages when he hit the World Series’ first-ever home run.
 But Game Two showed a sign of things to come as an aching Leever lasted but one inning; the Americans evened up Pittsburgh, 3-0, on a three-hit shutout by Bill Dinneen.

 After Phillippe started and won the next two games, the Pirates led three games to one with the next three contests slated for Pittsburgh.
 Hopes seemed few and far between for Boston.